Statistical Advantages of Oblique Randomized Decision Trees and Forests: Introduction

 In this paper, we address these theoretical limitations by studying how this choice of directional distribution allows random tessellation trees and forests to adapt to a flexible class of dimension reduction models.
-This effort shows the power of these models to overcome the curse of dimensionality and establishes a statistical advantage of employing oblique splits in random forest regression.
+This effort shows the potential of these models to overcome the curse of dimensionality with a data-driven choice of split directions and establishes a statistical advantage of employing oblique splits in random forest regression.
 Prior results on the adaptation of random forests to low dimensional structure have focused on the axis-aligned setting and adaptation to \emph{sparse} regression functions, where the output only depends on a small number of covariates relative to the ambient dimension.
-This work establishes that with a good choice of the directional distribution governing the directions of the hyperplane splits, random tessellation forests adapt to the more general dimension reduction class of \emph{ridge functions}, also referred to as multi-index models.
-Ridge functions are those for which the output only varies with respect to changes of the input in directions relative to a low dimensional subspace of $\RR^d$, called the \emph{relevant feature subspace}, or active subspace.
-These regression model classes are as general as those studied for neural networks \cite{Bach2017_curse}, laying additional groundwork for theoretical comparison of the statistical properties of random forests versus neural networks.
+This work establishes that with a good choice of the directional distribution governing the directions of the hyperplane splits, random tessellation forests have the potential to adapt to the more general dimension reduction class of \emph{multi-index models}.
+Multi-index models are those for which the output only varies with respect to changes of the input in directions relative to a low dimensional subspace of $\RR^d$, called the \emph{relevant feature subspace}.
+These regression model classes are as general as those studied for two-layer neural networks \cite{Bach2017_curse}, laying additional groundwork for theoretical comparison of the statistical properties of random forests versus neural networks.